-=1 Activates the math operation monitor panel during QC execution.=0 Does not activate the math operation monitor panel.If omitted defaults to 0.
+=1 Activates the math operation monitor panel during QC execution.

+=0 Does not activate the math operation monitor panel.

-- BATCH Name of the production batch.
-See also AUTOBATCH and SAVEFOLDER. - CYCLIC Name of the cyclic script.
+BATCH Name of the production batch.
+See also AUTOBATCH and SAVEFOLDER.

+CYCLIC Name of the cyclic script.
 The cyclic script is executed every REPETITION times instead of the actual script.
 All measurements executed inside the cyclic script do not take part in production report, batch management and serial numbering.
 See also CYCLICFIRST.